Motion to Suppress in California

 If you have been charged with a criminal offense but you believe law enforcement obtained evidence through illegal means, the evidence could be deemed inadmissible in court through a motion to suppress.
 This motion is a request made by a defendant, asking the judge to exclude specific evidence from trial.

-A motion to suppress may be granted if the evidence was unlawfully collected by the following:
+A motion to suppress in California may be granted if the evidence was unlawfully collected by the following:

 - Through an unreasonable search and seizure that was committed without a warrant